|

 We argue that at least for embedded software applications, computer architecture, software, and networking have gone too far down the path of emphasizing average case performance over timing predictability.
 In architecture, techniques such as multi-level caches and deep pipelines with dynamic dispatch and speculative execution make worst-case execution times (WCET) highly dependent on both implementation details of the processor and on the context in which the software is executed.
 Yet virtually all real-time programming methodologies depend on WCET.
 When timing properties are important in the software and when concurrent execution is affected by timing, the result is brittle design.

-By providing simulators and VHDL softcores, we will show that PRET architectures executing software components can be seamlessly integrated with what would traditionally have been purely hardware designs, thus greatly improving the expressiveness and usability of FPGA-based design flows.
-PRET provides a starting point for a revolution that will make timing predictability and repeatability central features of embedded processors.
+By providing simulators and softcores realized on FPGAs, we have also shown that PRET architectures executing software components can be seamlessly integrated with what would traditionally have been purely hardware designs, thus greatly improving the expressiveness and usability of FPGA-based design flows.

 Software

-- May, 2011 - PTARM C++ Simulator.
+• May, 2011 - PTARM C++ Simulator.

 We have released a cycle accurate model of our PTARM softcore for users that wish to quickly prototype the PRET architecture.
 Serial communication is simulated through the terminal, and main memory interactions go through the predictable DRAM controller.
 Programs are again written in C and compiled using the gnu-arm cross compiler.

-- September, 2010 - PTARM VHDL Softcore.
+• September, 2010 - PTARM VHDL Softcore.

 We have constructed a FPGA softcore of our architecture using ARM as our instruction set architecture (Precision Timed ARM - PTARM).
 The core is synthesized on a Xilinx Virtex5 FPGA on a ml505 evaluation board.
 The core includes a UART controller, which can be used to communicate through the serial port on the board.
 It also contains a DVI controller to output to a LCD monitor through the DVI port.
 We also include a predictable memory controller to communicate with a DRAM.
 Programs can be written in C and compiled using the gnu-arm cross compiler and loaded onto the core.

-- February, 2009 - SPARC C++ Simulator
+• February, 2009 - SPARC C++ Simulator

 We have released a cycle-accurate model and simulator of a thread interleaved PRET architecture based on the SPARC ISA.
 The architecture has multiple software-managed on-chip memories, a memory wheel to arbitrate access to main memory, and extensions to the ISA with timing instructions.
 Programs are written in C and compiled using GCC’s SPARC compiler.
 We provide examples, including a video graphic driver example and RSA encryption/decryption algorithms to avoid timing-channel attacks.